 Be aware that some editions of Windows limit the number of computers that can be connected to them.
 XP Home will only allow five connections for example.
 The Professional editions allow unlimited connections although Windows networking itself has a practical limitation that depends on the speed of your computers and your networking equipment.

-All computers on your network should be set to the same Workgroup, if you are not sure that they are you need to check them and set them if they are different.
+All computers on your network must be set to the same Workgroup, if you are not sure that they are you need to check them and set them if they are different.

 Sharing The Files On The Host

 In order to use Windows® peer to peer networking with ShowPro you must first share the folder on the host computer where the files reside that you intend to use.
-The folder that you should share is the ShowPro folder which is in My Computer > Shared Documents on XP or Computer > Public > Public Documents on Windows 10/8/7/Vista.
+The folder that you should share is the ShowPro folder which is in C:\Users > Public > Public Documents.

 If you have a router anywhere on your network you can use dynamic IP (Internet Protocol) addresses, if you only have a switch you must use static IP addresses.